-Under certain circumstances, a graduate student may not be able to continue to work on a research assistantship with a faculty member, for instance, when faculty depart from ASU, research funding ends, or other unforeseen issues arise.
+Under certain circumstances, a graduate student may not be able to continue to work on a research project with a faculty member, for instance, when faculty depart from ASU, research funding ends, or other unforeseen issues arise.
+Changing advisors is always possible.
+However, it may pose complications for student funding.
 When a change in faculty research advisor and/or research assistantship is deemed necessary, a student should schedule a meeting with the SESE Associate Director for Graduate Initiatives to discuss the situation as soon as possible.
-While graduate students are responsible for and required to find a new faculty advisor and secure funding for a research assistantship, SESE will help facilitate the transition and provide necessary guidance and advice.
-SESE will not assign an advisor to the student. however, contingent on the student's satisfactory academic progress and remaining TA eligibility, SESE will consider extending TA support during the transition period.
+While graduate students are responsible for and required to find a new faculty advisor and secure funding for a research assistantship, SESE will help facilitate the transition and provide necessary guidance and support.
+SESE will not assign a new advisor to the student; however, contingent on the student's satisfactory academic progress and remaining TA eligibility, SESE will consider extending TA support during the transition period.
 Students have one semester to identify the new advisor and report back to the SESE Associate Director for Graduate Initiatives on their decision.
-The student must identify a faculty member (job titles are Assistant Professor, Associate Professor, Professor) of the School of Earth and Space Exploration who is on the approved Graduate Faculty list for their degree program.
+The student must identify a faculty member who is endorsed to chair or co-chair in the School of Earth and Space Exploration from the approved Graduate Faculty list for their degree program.
 If the students received a financial support commitment upon admission, it is the responsibility of the student to secure their remaining funding through the new research advisor.
-Failure to identify a new advisor in this time period will result in the termination of TA funding and may result in a recommendation of dismissal from the program.
+Failure to identify a new advisor in this time period may result in the termination of TA funding.
+It may also result in a recommendation of dismissal from the program because maintaining good standing in the program requires having a committee and an advisor.

-MS Supervisory Committee
+MS/MNS Supervisory Committee

-A masters student, after consultation with their advisor, will secure a total of three faculty members for their Thesis Supervisory Committee.
-These members in general will be from the Graduate Faculty-a classification defined and managed by the ASU Graduate College.
-All

-SESE faculty members are on the Graduate Faculty, along with various researchers and lecturers.
+A master's degree student, after consultation with their advisor and by the time of the student's first annual reporting period, will secure a total of three faculty members for their Thesis or Applied Project Supervisory Committee.
+These members in general will be from the SESE Graduate Faculty-a classification defined and managed by the ASU Graduate College.
+All SESE faculty members are on the Graduate Faculty, along with various other faculty, including researchers and lecturers.
 Most Graduate Faculty can be committee chairs or co-chairs.
-Students who wish to add members to the Graduate Faculty should contact the Graduate Coordinator for the procedures.
+Students who wish to add additional people to the list of Graduate Faculty should contact the Graduate Coordinator for the procedures.